Category: Our Transcapes

 Future collaborations

 Next on the cards: a wider run of the project for all members of Peak Queer Adventures (not just transgender* folks) – and a younger person’s version for SayIt Sheffield.
 I’m also putting some feelers out for any spring or summer festivals that might want a queer touch!
-So, if you’d like to collaborate, you can reach me over at the Contact Page, or email me at [email protected].
+So, if you’d like to collaborate, you can reach me over at the Contact Page, or email me at s.k.marley.author@gmail.com.

 In the meantime, an enormous thank you to the participants who took the plunge on this new project and to the wonderful Queer Natures team, who helped it come into being.